 You have downturned lips

 Some women complain that the corners of their lips turn down, especially the upper lip, which is just one of the effects of the aging process.
 Once the lips begin to droop, tiny lines known as oral commissure lines can develop and extend out.
 By injecting just the corners with hyaluronic acid, the lips take on more of a lifted effect—any lines are filled in—and return to a more centered position.
-Your doctor may also choose to inject the area around the lines with tiny amounts of Botox or Dysport to help lift the area and prevent new lines from forming.
+Your doctor may also choose to inject the area around the lines with tiny amounts of Botox, Dysport or Xeomin to help lift the area and prevent new lines from forming

 You have lost volume